Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 The F-22 did indeed have a AIM-9X, which would have locked onto the UFO just fine by tracking the friction of its movement through the air, *if* the fucking thing would just remain in motion.
 Unfortunately, the alien ship just flitted from standstill to standstill, never in motion long enough to secure a good target lock.

-"LIGHTWEIGHT: It does… But the UFO keeps standing still.
+"LIGHTWEIGHT: It does...
+But the UFO keeps standing still.
 No lock."

 *"Timing on the strike if you could get a lock?"*